Tomás Claudio

-Private Tomás Mateo Claudio (1892–1918) was a Filipino soldier who enlisted in the U.S. Army during the First World War.
+Tomás Claudio y Mateo (May 7, 1892 – June 29, 1918) was a Filipino soldier who enlisted in the U.S. Army during the First World War.
 He was considered as the first Filipino to die overseas in the midst of an international conflict.

-Early life and career
+Early life and military career

-He was born on May 7, 1892 to Gregorio Claudio, a violinist, and Pelagia Mateo, a seamstress.
+He was born on May 7, 1892, to Gregorio Claudio, a violinist, and Pelagia Mateo, a seamstress.
 He already showed bravery and an inclination for military service and adventure as a young boy.
 Although he was quite stubborn, his cheerful disposition endeared him to his friends and classmates at the school.

 In a military exercise in his school, Claudio showed signs of a great military officer as he was given the rank of battalion commander because he was the most outstanding captain of Company A. However, his father died in 1907.
 He eventually finished his elementary education but failed to finished high school.
 He later became a guard at the Bureau of Prisons but was dismissed from the job in 1911 because of dereliction of duty, that is, sleeping on the job.
 He soon left the country and went to Hawaii to work in a sugar plantation.
 He later went to Alaska to work in the salmon canneries there.
-After all those, he went to Reno, Nevada where he finished commerce at Clark Healds Business College in 1916.
+After all those, he went to Reno, Nevada, where he finished commerce at Clark Healds Business College in 1916.
 Upon graduating, he accepted a clerkship at the City Post Office.